alan-turing-institute/data-safe-haven/.github/ISSUE_TEMPLATE/functionality_bug_report.md

 ---
-name: Enhancement request
+name: Functionality bug report
-about: Use this template for requested new features or extensions to existing features
+about: Use this template for reporting a bug that occurs in a running Data Safe Haven
 title: "<short description of issue>"
-labels: "type: enhancement"
+labels: "type: functionality bug"
 assignees: ""
 ---

 <!--
-Before opening an issue:
+Before reporting a problem:
 - Make sure you are able to reproduce it on the [latest version](https://github.com/alan-turing-institute/data-safe-haven/releases)
 - Search the existing issues.
 - Refer to [our documentation](https://alan-turing-institute.github.io/data-safe-haven/).